rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Spelgard.md

 - **Defensive Spiritual Weapon**.
 While your Spiritual Weapon is adjacent to an ally, that ally has +2 to their defense.
 Pre-requisites: 7th level Spelgard.

 - **Retaliating Spiritual Weapon**.
 When an opponent attacks an ally while your Spiritual Weapon is adjacent to the attacker, you can use yout reaction and 1PM to perform a Spiritual Weapon Attack on the attack immediately after the attack goes off.
 Pre-requisites: Defensive Spiritual Weapon.

+CLASS_NOTE_NAME: Auras
+CLASS_NOTE_DESCRIPTION:
+A Spelgard is always ready to use their unique combo of physique and magic to aid themselves and their allies' combat prowess!

+Some Spelgard Feats are Auras.
+Auras work as spell-like abilities, with the following stats (unless stated otherwise):

+**Movement (2PM):** For 2 turns (until the end of your second next turn), you and all your allies within 2sqr (3m) of you get a buff, depending on the aura.
+The aura only affects allies while they are within it's range.
+Only one aura may be active at a time.
+}}

 **TODO: PODERES PARA AUMENTAR CRÍTICO DA ARMA ESPIRITUAL**